-- 1. Assess situation at scene; determine need for psychiatric evaluation, - If there is an emergency (e.g., attempted, implied threats to, or an actual suicide attempt, officer will transport to a local hospital that has availability to provide psychiatric evaluation.
-If the individual or the individual's family has a preference of hospital, the officer will make effort to accommodate this request.

-- a.
-The officer should have the Communications Unit notify the hospital that he or she is en route to that location beforehand to expedite the process. - b.
-Upon arrival at the hospital the officer will complete a Peace Officer's Application for Detention. - c.
-Officers will remain with the patient until the initial psychiatric screening is completed or treating medical personnel agree that the officer's presence is no longer required. - d.
-If medical personnel agree that the officer's presence is no longer needed, this should be documented in the officer's report. - 3.
+- 1. Assess situation at scene; determine need for psychiatric evaluation, - 2.
+If there is an emergency (e.g., attempted, implied threats to, or an actual suicide attempt, officer will transport to Andrews Center. - a.
+The officer should have the Communications Unit notify Andrews Center that he or she is en route to that location beforehand to expedite the process. - b.
+Upon arrival at Andrews Center the officer will complete a Peace Officer's Application for Detention. - c.
+Officers will remain with the patient until the initial psychiatric screening is completed and/or relieved by a Mental Health Deputy. - d.
+If the officer is relieved by a Mental Health Deputy before the initial screening is conducted it must be with the understanding that the Mental Health Deputy has accepted responsibility for the patient.
+This should be documented in the officer's report. - 3.
+The Smith County Sheriff's Office (S.C.S.O.) will transport the patient to a state hospital. - 4.
 All other requests or exceptions shall be approved by a supervisor.